AbeniYirgalem/AI-ML-Assignments/README.md

 ## Usage

 For each assignment, navigate to the respective folder and follow the instructions in the README file.
-Example for the LSTM character generator: